winery/winery/docs/dev/troubleshootings.md

 A: Execute in THAT directory
 - `git clean -xdf` to remove all ignored and additional elements
 - Rebuild whole Winery using `mvn package -DskipTests` in the root of the checkout

+Q: I get `Cannot find module '../../repositoryUiDependencies/wineryModalModule/winery.modal.module'` in the topology modeler<br/>
+A: Execute `mvn -am -pl org.eclipse.winery.topologymodeler.ui package`.
+   This leads to a generation of the required source files in the topology modeler (by copying them from the repository.ui).

 ## License